robertfmurdock/Coupling/README.md

 To install and run, you'll need to have mongo and node installed.
 Once you've got that...

 1. Clone the Coupling repository.
+2. Run npm rebuild so that the compiled dependencies work on your computer.
-2. In the Coupling directory, run the command "node app.js"
+3. In the Coupling directory, run the command "npm start"
-3. Now you can browse to the Coupling website in a browser. http://localhost:3000
+4. Now you can browse to the Coupling website in a browser. http://localhost:3000
-4. If you get an error message telling you that mongo isn't working... start mongo.
+5. If you get an error message telling you that mongo isn't working... start mongo.
 Then check the website again.
-5. Try it out and let me know what you think!
+6. Try it out and let me know what you think!

 What is Pairing?